kubkon/zelf/README.md

 General Options:
 -a, --all                Equivalent of having all flags on -h, --file-header        Display ELF file header
--l, --program-headers    Display program headers (if any) -S, --section-headers    Display section headers
+-l, --program-headers    Display program headers (if present) -S, --section-headers    Display section headers
 -s, --symbols            Display symbol table
--r, --relocs             Display relocations (if any) --help                   Display this help and exit
+    --dyn-syms           Display the dynamic symbol table -r, --relocs             Display relocations (if present) -d, --dynamic            Display the dynamic section (if present) --initializers           Display table(s) of initializers/finalizers (if present) -V, --version-info       Display the version sections (if present) -W, --wide               Do not shorten the names if too wide --help                   Display this help and exit
 ```